-Though the education gap is worst for Hispanics and Blacks, it crosses racial boundaries, and has gotten more severe over the last few decades: in 1995, women and men 25 to 29 were about equally likely overall to have a B.A.
-Today, it looks like this:
+Though the education gap is worst for Hispanics and Blacks, it crosses racial boundaries.
+I t has also gotten more severe over the last few decades.
+In 1995, women and men ages 25 to 29 were about equally likely to have a B.A.
+Now, the balance looks like this:

-Which brings us to today's relatively thin pool of college educated men.
+Which brings us to today's relatively thin pool of college educated guys.
 The next chart shows the percent by which college-educated women outnumber men in the 15 largest American metro areas.
-Even in and around Seattle, the most balanced city, there are more than eight graduated women for every seven graduated men.
+Even in and around Seattle, the most balanced city, there are more than eight graduated females for every seven graduated males.

 The median gap among all 102 metro areas I considered was 29.7 percent -- right between New York City and Chicago.
-Sarasota, with its yawning 82 percent gulf, had the biggest oversupply women.
-In fact, Florida, the southeast generally, and some California's more economically desolate regions all seemed to offer college-educated women fairly bad odds.
+Sarasota, with its yawning 82 percent gulf, had the biggest oversupply of women.
+In fact, Florida, the Southeast generally, and some of California's more economically desolate regions all seemed to offer college-educated women particularly bad odds.